Do we need to rethink career choices?

 What is shocking is that not so much has changed in this kind of career choice, what I get so: you do what you know through parents, teachers, friends, media.
 The wide range of training courses and counseling services overwhelms many more than they perceive - if they even know it.

 For some dreams you have to see if they are their own or grafted on.
 And some degree programs also employ skilful marketing - for example, those who, in addition to languages and culture, also include law and business studies, appeal to many, because they suggest that they can do everything but are not in demand among employers.

 Get serious about lifelong learning

 Therefore, I find the discussion that emerged to the contribution of Joachim Diercks exciting.
 Henrik Zaborowski, for example, says:

-The whole drivel of "lifelong learning", which was never really meant seriously, must now slowly come true.
+The whole babble of "lifelong learning", which was never really serious, has to come true now.
 Simply because in the future there will be occupations / activities that hardly anyone can do today.
-If I could learn on the job, I could change my focus all 5 years, if I want that and have the stuff.
+If I could study on the job, I could change my focus every 5 years if I wanted to and I had what it takes.
 And so find out what I really can and want.

 Is everything still the same?

 Joachim Diercks, on the other hand, does not believe that the career choice and education system will fundamentally change:

 We have a systemic education system, at least in the dual vocational training, which has proven to be a model of success (at least for the economy, for the individual there is room for improvement ...) and secondly, has burned deep into the collective cultural consciousness.

 Digital transformation needs new jobs faster

-And both are somehow right: I also think that this attitude "an education for a lifetime" is a bit outdated and can only make you unhappy, because your own wishes and needs are constantly changing.
+And both are somehow right: I also think that this attitude of “training for a lifetime” is a little out of date and can only make you unhappy because your own wishes and needs are constantly changing.